danbev/learning-assembly/README.md

 ```
 The above example can be found in [align.asm](./nasm/linux/align.asm).
 Notice that the instruction is `mov` and it operates on a specific size, the
-size of register `ax` is 16 bits which matches our variable `nr` size.
+size of register `ax` which is 16 bits and which matches our variable `nr` size.

 The instruction to read the value will look like this:
 ```